Václav Benda: Life

 The son of a lawyer, Benda was president of the Students' Academic Council and obtained a doctorate of Philosophy at Charles University in Prague at age 24.
 His academic career ended when he refused to join the Communist Party in the early 1970s.
 As a result of his political activities he experienced harassment from the government and economic exclusion, being forced to work for brief periods in a large number of different jobs.
 With Benda and his wife Kamila's decision during the Soviet-led invasion of August 1968 not to flee the country, he remained at Charles University.
 Benda completed his doctorate in theoretical cybernetics in 1975, published works on philosophy and mathematics, and then worked as a computer programmer.
 Benda was active in the dissident movement against the Czechoslovak Socialist Republic, and in 1977 became a signatory to Charter 77.

 In 1977, he also wrote a short samizdat essay called "Parallel Polis" (paralelní polis), calling for his fellow dissidents to abandon hope that the repressive social, economic and political institutions in Czechoslovakia could be changed by protest.
 Instead, Benda called for new "parallel institutions" to be created, which would be more responsive to human needs and may someday replace the existing corrupt institutions.
 He argued that as the communist state would drain any efforts at reform, it was better to start new ones than expend energy fighting old ones.
 The essay was translated into English in 1978.

 Benda's role as a spokesman for Charter 77 resulted in him being arrested in May 1979 and charged with subverting the state, for which he was imprisoned until 1983.
 After his release he resumed his role as spokesman.
 He was also a founder-member of the Committee for the Defense of the Unjustly Prosecuted (VONS).
-While Benda was imprisoned with Vaclav Havel in Ostrava, they co-wrote a text for the Moscow Helsinki Group in 1980.
+While Benda was imprisoned with Václav Havel in Ostrava, they co-wrote a text for the Moscow Helsinki Group in 1980.

 A devout Roman Catholic, Benda established the Christian Democratic Party in 1989, becoming chairman in 1990.
 The party later merged with the Civic Democratic Party.
 Benda's politics were distinct from his former dissident colleagues, and he became an increasingly isolated figure in Czech politics.
 He was a defender, with qualifications, of former Chilean dictator Augusto Pinochet, a position widely shared in Czech liberal and conservative elite circles.
 Benda stated that Pinochet had "perhaps, his cruel traits, nevertheless they were answers to the extremely undemocratic and extremely cruel advance at the root of international communism."

-From June 25 to December 31, 1992, Benda was Chairman of the Chamber of the Nations.
+From 25 June to 31 December 1992, Benda was Chairman of the Chamber of the Nations.

 From 1991 to 1998, Benda served as head of the Bureau for Investigating the Crimes of Communist Party officials.

 In 1996, he was elected to the Czech Senate for the Prague 1 district, and held the seat until his death in 1999.